DjangoGirls/tutorial/en/python_introduction/README.md

 TypeError: object of type 'int' has no len()
 ```

 We got our first error!
-The {{ warning_icon }} icon is our way of giving you a heads up that errors are expected in the command you're about to run.
-We all make mistakes and they're an important part of learning!
+The {{ warning_icon }} icon is our way of giving you a heads up that the code you are about to run won't work as expected.
+Making mistakes (even intentional ones) are an important part of learning!

  It says that objects of type "int" (integers, whole numbers) have no length.
 So what can we do now?
 Maybe we can write our number as a string?
 Strings have a length, right?